CamDavidsonPilon/lifetimes/CONTRIBUTING.md

 1. Write new tests *if* necessary.

 Additionally, if it were me, even if there already exists a test covering my code, I might end up writing a custom one &mdash; or mentioning the name of the existing one &mdash; in my `benchmarks` file anyway, just for the sake of documentation.

+## Editing Conventions

+For the most part, this library follows [`PEP 8`](https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds) conventions.
+Try to follow them when contributing.
+If you find code inside this library that does not respect those conventionse, please do create an issue and we will try to fix it.
+It's usually straight forward to fix it and it avoids a lot of pain in the long-term.

+It is also crucial that you follow [`Numpy's Docstrings`](https://docs.scipy.org/doc/numpy/docs/howto_document.html) conventions when creating or editing `docstrings`.
+They are a subset of [`PEP 257`](https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings).

 ## Version Control